Ian McLennan

 He was a Fellow of the Australian Academy of Science (FAA), a Foundation Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE), and also the Foundation President of ATSE (1975–1983).

-He was a member of the Australasian Institute of Mining and Metallurgy council, and its president in 1940.
+He was made an honorary fellow of the Australasian Institute of Mining and Metallurgy (HonFAusIMM) in 1979, and was on its council, and was its president in 1940.

-In 1956 he was made a Commander of the Order of the British Empire (CBE) for his services as a member of the Immigration Planning Council.
-In 1963 he was elevated to Knight Commander of the Order of the British Empire (KBE) for services to industry.
+In 1956, he was made a Commander of the Order of the British Empire (CBE) for his services as a member of the Immigration Planning Council.
+In 1963, he was elevated to Knight Commander of the Order of the British Empire (KBE) for services to industry.

 McLennan endowed his old school, Scotch College, Melbourne with the Sir Ian McLennan Chair of Design and Technology.

 He died in Melbourne in 1998.